telerik/justmock-docs/getting-started/api-basics/arrange.md

     // Get an instance of the interface dependency IWarehouse warehouse = Mock.Create<IWarehouse>();

-    // Setup the warehouse - the HasInventory method called with the specified parameters will always return true.
+    // Set up the warehouse - the HasInventory method called with the specified parameters will always return true.
     Mock.Arrange(() => warehouse.HasInventory(order.ProductName, order.Quantity)).Returns(true);

 {{endregion}}